 • Kremlin Influence in the Western Balkans

-Drawing on her U.S. Army War College–funded research, she explores Moscow’s interference and post-Yugoslav geopolitics.
+Drawing on her U.S. Army War College–funded research, she examines Moscow’s interference and post‑Yugoslav geopolitics.

 • War, Refugees & Displacement

-Speaking with lived authority as someone forced to flee Bosnia, she addresses the trauma of exile, identity rebuilding, and resilience.
+Speaking with lived authority as a Bosnian refugee, she addresses exile, identity rebuilding, and resilience in the face of systemic adversity.

 • Genocide, Memory & Truth-Telling

-Engaging with questions of remembrance, accountability, and how confronting truth helps prevent future atrocities.
+Engaging with remembrance, accountability, and how confronting historical truths helps prevent future atrocities.

 • Identity, Belonging & Resilience

-For speaking engagements, media commentary, or panel invitations, please get in touch here.
+For speaking engagements, panel invitations, or policy-focused commentary, please get in touch here.

 A woman sitting at anchor desk with her finger resting on her cheek, with CNBC logo in the background